One of the biggest issues most new Muslims have to cope with at some point is a feeling of isolation.

 Keeping Good Relations with Non-Muslim Family and Friends

 It is important to try to work out the best way to maintain a good relationship with your non-Muslim family.
-We have the example of the way the Prophet always treated his uncle with the greatest respect and accepted help from him, even though he refused to accept Islam.
+We have the example of the way the Prophet always treated his uncle with the greatest respect and accepted help from him.

-We also have examples of Prophet Muhammad trading with non-Muslims and caring for their welfare, especially his neighbors, even when they didn’t show him any respect or kindness.
+We also have examples of Prophet Muhammad trading with non-Muslims and caring for their welfare; he cared for his neighbors, even when they didn’t show him any respect or kindness.
 You can never tell whose heart God may open one day and it would be better if you could have been part of that by your example.

-Your non-Muslim family and neighbors have so many rights on you, so it’s important to treat them kindly, as long as they don’t encourage you to do anything that would be against God’s commandments.
+Your non-Muslim family and neighbors have so many rights on you; so it’s important to treat them kindly, as long as they don’t encourage you to do anything that would be against commandments of God.
 And there are so many things that you can still do together if there is good will on both sides; you don’t have to forsake everything from your old life once you accept Islam, just make some modifications.

 Coping with Serious Challenges

 Sometimes though, no matter how hard you try, how careful you are or much support you have, you can still come up against serious challenges that you can’t deal with on your own or that your local network can’t or isn’t willing to help you with.